MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

 1. Under Microsoft Purview solutions, select **Roles**.

-1. In the search field type: **Insider risk** then hit Enter on your keyboard.
+1. In the search field type **Insider risk** then hit Enter on your keyboard.
 Notice the numerous roles that show up.
 Each of these has different access levels.
 Select **Insider risk management** and review the description.
 Scroll down to where it shows members and note that MOD Administrator and Megan Bowen are listed.
 Close the window by selectin the **X** on the top right of the window..

 1. From the left navigation panel, select **Home** to return to the Microsoft Purview compliance portal page.